 - Personal Injury and the Law of Torts for Paralegals (any edition)

-- The Bluebook: A Uniform System of Citation (20th edition)
+- The Bluebook: A Uniform System of Citation (19th edition or newer)

 The Greenbook: Texas Rules of Forms (14th edition)